brunopj1/TrianGL/FEATURES.md

 ## Entity System

 - [X] Automatic memory management for the GameMode, Entity, and Component classes
-- [X] Autimatic update of the GameMode, Entity, and Component classes
+- [X] Automatic update of the GameMode, Entity, and Component classes
 - [X] Lazy pointers for the GameMode, Entity, and Component classes
+- [ ] Shared pointers for the Asset classes
 - [ ] Entity parenting

 ## Input System